 The group’s time at the inner-city warehouse ran out when it was earmarked for demolition.
 However, its imminent demise became a pivotal moment in the band’s history when Allen heard about a room going at a house on West Terrace near K Rd.
 “I remember turning up and thinking ‘fark this is cool’.
 It was red on the outside but the inside was fairly normal (laughs).”
 He took the room and almost instantly his “crazy punk mates came to stay” and the original “nice semi-hippie flatmates” moved out one by one.

-Allen eventually took over the lease, and a room out the back of the house became the band room where the group would jam every day, at any time of day.
-Fog evolved as a loose collective from its inception and continued to revolve around the rhythm section of Allen and Fog.
-Ord left for a period and David Appleton joined in to play guitar.
+Allen eventually took over the lease, and a downstairs room became the band room where the group would jam every day, at any time of day.
+For a period it was upstairs, then later it moved back downstairs again to a little shed.
+Which, Allen comments, “may have actually been an original 1860’s horse shed.”
+The group evolved as a loose collective from its inception and continued to revolve around the rhythm section of Allen and Fog.
+Ord left for a while and David Appleton joined in to play guitar.

 In March 1984, the band went out touring again and on 24 March they played at the Terminus Hotel in Wellington with Sam Swan on vocals, supporting The Gordons.
 Swan was a striking young blonde woman but her vocal style and delivery was a cutting – half spoken, almost monologue – critique that suited the band’s energetic and occasionally dark music.
 Allen recalls: “She had this real out there against normal society kind of thing and so it came through with the vocals I guess.”